-Policy BM3 - Connectivity.
+Policy BM3: Connectivity

-AConnectivity: all new elements of public realm should be designed and arranged laid out so that they secure improved connectivity and are connected in a sensitive, legible and imaginative way both to its related developments and to other adjacent developments and associated public realms.
+Connectivity: all new elements of public realm should be designed and laid out so that they are connected in a sensitive, legible and imaginative way both to its related development and to other adjacent developments and associated public realms

-Development proposals will be welcomed which positively address the difficulties for pedestrians getting around the Marina will be supported, including the following initiatives, in particular:
+Development proposals will be welcomed which address the difficulties for pedestrians getting around the Marina, in particular:

-- Joining up the Coastal path through the Marina; - Making it possible to walk around the marina in a safe, pleasant environment; and - Improving the pedestrian access from the beach and /Black_rock_site.
+- Joining up the Coastal path through the Marina - Making it possible to walk around the marina in a safe, pleasant environment - Improving the pedestrian access from the beach / Blackrock

 Consultation with Marina residents and workers has highlighted issues of connectivity, and the current difficulties of getting around within the marina on foot, particularly around the western end.
 Pedestrian routes in and out of the Marina are of poor quality and do not feel safe.
-Whilst site specific issues may arise the policy should be applied wherever it is reasonably practicable to do so.